applesh00ter/telerising-api/README.md

 You can use the packages to easily install the Telerising API on your system.

 ### Supported operating systems:
-- Debian 12 or higher
+- Debian 13 or higher
 - Ubuntu 24.04 or higher
-- Raspbian Bookworm or higher

 ## Installation procedure
 1) Download the appropriate package for your system